Japanese Festivals by Month: A Complete Guide for Travelers

 Showa Day

-May – Golden Week and Children’s Joy
+May Japanese Festivals – Golden Week and Celebrating Childhood

 Children’s Day (Kodomo no Hi)